buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcPolygonalFaceSet.md

 # IfcPolygonalFaceSet

 The _IfcPolygonalFaceSet_ is a tessellated face set with all faces being bound by polygons.
 The planar faces are constructed by implicit polylines defined by three or more Cartesian points.
-Each planar face is defined by an instance of _IfcIndexedPolygonalFace_, or in case of faces with inner loops by _IfcIndexedPolygonalFaceWithVoids_.
+Each planar face is defined by an instance of _IfcIndexedPolygonalFace_, or in case of faces with inner loops by _IfcIndexedPolygonalFaceWithVoids_.<!-- end of definition -->

 Depending on the value of the inherited attribute _Closed_ the instance of _IfcPolygonalFaceSet_ represents: